TranslucentComputing/kubert-assistant-lite/README.md

 ## Scripts

-- `deploy.sh`: Deploys the kind cluster and the Kubert Assistant Lite application.
+- `deploy.sh`: Deploys the kind cluster and the Kubert AI Assistant Lite application.
 - `utils.sh`: Contains utility functions used across the scripts.
 - `hello.sh`: Greetings and deployment description.
 - `validate-tools.sh`: Validates the installation of required tools.